phax/ph-css/README.md

 [![javadoc](https://javadoc.io/badge2/com.helger/ph-css/javadoc.svg)](https://javadoc.io/doc/com.helger/ph-css)
 [![CodeCov](https://codecov.io/gh/phax/ph-css/branch/master/graph/badge.svg)](https://codecov.io/gh/phax/ph-css)

-Java CSS 2 and CSS 3 parser and builder.
-This version supersedes phloc-css.
+Java-based CSS 3 parser and builder.
-The Maven plugin to compress CSS files at build time is located in sub-project ph-csscompress-maven-plugin and described further down.
+The Maven plugin to compress CSS files at build time is located in sub-module `ph-csscompress-maven-plugin` and described further down.

-ph-css has no logic for applying CSS onto HTML elements.
+`ph-css` has no logic for applying CSS onto HTML elements.
 This page shows some basic code examples that can be used to use the library.
 All snippets are free for any use.

-ph-css and ph-csscompress-maven-plugin are both licensed under the **Apache 2.0 license**.
+`ph-css` and `ph-csscompress-maven-plugin` are both licensed under the **Apache 2.0 license**.

-ph-css is used as a part of [Apache JMeter 3](https://github.com/apache/jmeter) :)
+`ph-css` is used as a part of [Apache JMeter 3](https://github.com/apache/jmeter) :)

 # Maven usage